 Believe in, for their work on the FS Silas launch campaign, created a concept that draws its inspiration from the dossiers and secret files of espionage, as well as type specimens of the 50’s and 60’s.
 This is expressed materially in the combination of pastel coloured papers and manilla folders and boards.

 Enea by Clase bcn, Spain

-Rather than a glossy compare catalogue, and highly polished visual expression, Class bcn infuse the brand identity for contemporary furniture design and manufacturing business Enea with a smaller crafted quality in the use of uncoated material choices and simple binding.
+Rather than the glossy catalogue of corporate business Class bcn give contemporary furniture design and manufacturing company Enea a smaller crafted quality in the use of uncoated material choices, different paper sizes and simple binding.

 Don Alonso de Suquía by Bermudez, Porta & Casasus, Spain

 Bermudez, Porta & Casasus slice through the cover of a limited edition novella to playfully convey the profession of protagonist and swordsman Don Alonso de Suquía.
 The material texture and debossing of the cover, alongside colour and typestyle, effectively plays with period and setting.
 It has a conviviality and unusual quality to it, of the smile in the mind variety that largely avoids the gimmicky in the overall restraint and communicatively concise nature of the job.